bachakhankharoti/bachakhankharoti/README.md

 </p> -->

-## Hire Bakht! ✅
+## Hire Bacha khan! ✅
-Feel free to contact him @ engbakhtmuhammad@gmail.com
+Feel free to contact him @ engineerbacha@gmail.com

-## Why Bakht ❔
+## Why Bacha ❔
-What separates Bakht from the rest?
+What separates Bacha from the rest?
 He is:

 A doer.
 Period.
 A believer in Less talk and more work.
 Never settles.
 Always finds ways to improve.